huggingface/transformers/examples/flax/language-modeling/README.md

 ### Script to compare pre-training with PyTorch on 8 GPU V100's

 For comparison you can run the same pre-training with PyTorch on GPU.
+Note that we have to make use of `gradient_accumulation` because the maximum batch size that fits on a single V100 GPU is 32 instead of 128.
-Having created the tokenzier and configuration in `norwegian-roberta-base`, we just create the following symbolic links:
+Having created the tokenzier and configuration in `norwegian-roberta-base`, we create the following symbolic links:

 ```bash
 ln -s ~/transformers/examples/pytorch/language-modeling/run_mlm.py ./
 ```

-,set some environment variables:
+, set some environment variables:

 ```bash
 export NUM_GPUS=8